Chair: Carole Spiers

 Judi John was elected as a Trustee in 2022.
 Her background is financial, having qualified as a Chartered Accountant many years ago.
 She subsequently had a career as a keep fit instructor teaching groups and later (and still) as a personal trainer.
 Judi’s main responsibility as a Trustee is publicity and coordinating Topical Talks.

-Mayah Weinberg, HGS U3A Secretary, was elected in July 2021, having been co-opted as a Trustee earlier in the year.
+Mayah Weinberg, HGS u3a Secretary, was elected in July 2021, and re-elected in August 2023.
 She keeps a record of discussions and decisions taken by Trustees at their meetings.
 She was responsible for interpreting members’ responses to the surveys held in 2017 and 2021.
 Her background was in editing and, more recently, as a Hansard reporter in the House of Commons.
-She retired in early 2017 and joined HGS U3A at its launch.
-She hopes to rejoin the walking group after recovering from knee surgery.
+She retired in early 2017 and joined HGS u3a at its launch.